-Step 3: Add the garlic – Drop all of the crushed garlic cloves into the food processor and pulse it again several times to mix it in with the basil leaves.
+Step 3: Add the garlic – Drop all of the crushed garlic cloves into the food processor, and pulse it again several times to mix it in well.

 Step 5: Add the lemon juice and zest – Pour the contents of the food processor into a bowl, then use your zester to zest the 1/2 lemon into the bowl.
 Then squeeze the lemon juice over the top.
 Stir everything together well.

 You can use your homemade basil pesto right away, or store it for later use.
 If you plan to use it within a few days, then just store it in the fridge.